jonathanmaxwell/whitewhaleintern/README.md

 Quick Start
 -----------

 * The program can be run using the commandline.
-Use "python gibgen.py < textfile.txt" without the quotes, where textfile.txt is the name of whichever textfile you want to give the program
+Use "python gibgen.py < textfile.txt" without the quotes, where textfile.txt is the name of whichever textfile you want to give the program.
+It is designed to handle to the specific input given with this challenge, but can handle any text file with a single line of text.
 * Python 3 was used to write this program
 * The code has comments to explain its use.
 No additional information is required to run the program.